Nature Portfolio: Access and pricing

 In most cases, the costs of Springer Nature's publications are recovered via subscription to individuals and institutions.
 Over 40 journals allow their authors to publish open access articles, with the author (or their institution or research funder) paying a publication charge to the journal.
 The publisher also has several open access journals.
 Authors are also allowed to post accepted, unedited papers on their websites or the funding body's archives no earlier than 6 months after publication.

 In June 2010, a letter outlining the University of California libraries' pricing challenges with NPG was distributed to university faculty by campus librarians with the support of the systemwide University Committee on Library and Scholarly Communication.
 The letter also described a potential boycott if the dispute was not resolved.
 In August 2010, a joint statement was released stating "Our two organizations have agreed to work together in the coming months to address our mutual short- and long-term challenges, including an exploration of potential new approaches and evolving publishing models."

-On 2 December 2014, NPG announced that it would make content from all of Nature's journals available online for free.
+In December 2014, NPG announced that it would make content from all of Nature's journals available online for free.
 However, articles are presented using the digital rights management system ReadCube (which is funded by the Macmillan subsidiary Digital Science), which only provides "read-only" access, and does not allow readers to download, copy, print, or otherwise distribute the content.
-Additionally, links to these articles can only be generated by Nature subscribers and a group of selected media outlets—but the links can be publicly distributed through online articles and social networks afterwards.
+Additionally, links to these articles can only be generated by Nature subscribers and a group of selected media outlets, but the links can be publicly distributed through online articles and social networks afterwards.
 Providers can also provide annotations on the linked articles.
 The move was designed to counter the trend of "dark sharing", while leveraging ReadCube to provide analytics.
 While considering it a compromise between fully restricted access, critics do not consider this to be a true open access scheme due to its restrictions on use and distribution.